 “Certificate Register” and “Certificate Registrar” mean the register maintained and the registrar (or any successor thereto) appointed pursuant to Section 3.02(a) hereof.

-“Certificate Registrar Office” means the office of Owner Trustee at which at any particular time it may receive and exchange Certificate as described herein, which office at the Closing Date is located at Rodney Square North, 1100 North Market Street, Wilmington, Delaware 19890-0001.
+“Certificate Registrar Office” means the office of Owner Trustee at which at any particular time it may receive and exchange the Certificate as described herein, which office at the Closing Date is located at Rodney Square North, 1100 North Market Street, Wilmington, Delaware 19890-0001.

-“Closing Date” or “Issue Date” means .
+“Closing Date” or “Issue Date” means [ ] December 17, 1999.